 Burnout is a medical and psychological term for what happens when you’ve reached your limits, mentally, emotionally and physically.

-We’ve all needed to do a lot of adapting in the last 12 months.
+We’ve all needed to do a lot of adapting in the last two years.

 Keeping on top of what is happening during the pandemic can feel like another ‘job’ on top of whatever else we need to do each day.

 We’ve been absorbing and processing a lot of bad news for a long period of time.

 Even if you can count yourself lucky in a lot of ways, that doesn’t mean that everything’s fine.

 Managing change and emotions like shock, fear, sadness and guilt takes a lot of energy.

 Supporting family, friends and colleagues who are having a hard time is ’emotional labour’ and it’s draining.

 - You don’t want to get out of bed

 - Your stomach is bloated